AirAsia X shows court creditors’ support for restructuring plan | Malay Mail

 AAX said it had received 10 letters from Malaysian and Singaporean corporations and high net worth individuals indicating interest to participate in its proposed fundraising exercise, according to an affidavit.

-The 10 includes Tune Group Sdn Bhd, owned by AirAsia Group Bhd co-founders Tony Fernandes and Kamarudin Meranun.
+The 10 include Tune Group Sdn Bhd, owned by AirAsia Group Bhd co-founders Tan Sri Tony Fernandes and Datuk Kamarudin Meranun.
 Tune is the largest AAX shareholder, with a 17.83 per cent stake.

 AAX said it also received interest from a public-listed financial group and the subsidiary of another, both preferring to be unnamed.

-AAX, an affiliate of AirAsia Group, last month said it planned to raise up to RM200 million (US$49.49 million) by issuing shares to new investors after its debt restructuring.
+AAX, an affiliate of AirAsia Group, last month said it planned to raise up to RM200 million by issuing shares to new investors after its debt restructuring.

-The airline is seeking to restructure RM64.15 billion of debt.
-Its accrued debt amounts to RM2.24 billion, without taking into consideration contingent debts such as its large aircraft order book with Airbus.
+The airline is seeking to restructure 64.15 billion ringgit of debt.
+Its accrued debt amounts to 2.24 billion ringgit, without taking into consideration contingent debts such as its large aircraft order book with Airbus.

 Some lessors have argued the Airbus orders should be excluded.
 However, AAX said the contingent debts must be dealt with and will be reduced by the re-negotiated leases and other commercial contracts.